-The impact of COVID–19 on us as an organisation and on our service users became very clear in the first week of the lockdown.
-The casework team spoke with 301 HIV positive service users in under 72 hours who were all extremely anxious about the likelihood of self-isolation, loss of income which in turn created great anxiety.
-There is nerviness around long term housing and the impact this would have on their economic ability to provide for themselves and other dependants inside and outside of the UK.
+The impact of COVID–19 on us as an organisation and on our service users became very clear in the first week of the lock-down.
+The casework team spoke with 301 service users living with HIV in under 72 hours who were all extremely worried about the likelihood of self-isolation and loss of income, which in turn created great anxiety.
+There is anxiety around long term housing and the impact this would have on their economic ability to provide for themselves and dependants inside and outside the UK.

-Since the lock-down NAZ has been actively supporting the immediate needs of clients; providing food, referrals, advice on welfare and benefits.
+Since the lockdown, NAZ has been actively supporting the immediate needs of clients; providing food, referrals, advice on welfare and benefits.
 This has been a crucial service for clients who do not have English as a first language or are not confident accessing benefits for themselves.
-The intensity of 1:2:1 support has been profound our early data shows there is a differential impact of the lockdown among our HIV positive, LGBT, migrant and refugee and women.
+The intensity of 1:2:1 support has been profound; our early data shows there is a differential impact of the lock-down among our HIV positive, LGBT, migrant, refugee and women clients.

-Case support to accessing funds, benefits and housing
+Case support to access funds, benefits and housing.

-Each week, NAZ provides culturally specific food and essential services to NAZ clients and now because of COVID–19, to all in the community.
+Each week, NAZ provides culturally specific food and essential services to NAZ clients and now because of COVID–19, to the wider community.

-Thank you very much to: Wilsden Pakistani Community Centre, Brent Mosque and Muslim Hands and Adventist Development Relief Agency (A.D.R.A.) for your helping in supporting the weekly, culturally appropriate food drop to clients across London.
+Thank you very much to: Willesden Pakistani Community Centre, Brent Mosque and Muslim Hands and Adventist Development Relief Agency (A.D.R.A.) for your help in supporting the weekly, culturally appropriate food drop to clients across London.

-From June, ADRA will be working with NAZ to distribute toiletries courtesy of LUSH, they will be included in a NAZ goodie bag containing sexual health information, lube, condoms.
+From June, ADRA will be working with NAZ to distribute toiletries courtesy of LUSH, they will be included in a NAZ goodie bag containing sexual health information, lube and condoms.